tshumal/ng-springboot-stockmarkets-dashboard/README.md

-# Rapid prototyping with Spring Boot and AngularJS
+# ng-springboot-markets-dashboard - Rapid prototyping with Spring Boot and AngularJS
-This example demonstrates how **Spring Boot**, **Spring Data JPA** and in the front-end **AngularJS** can be used together to write web applications easily.
+This example demonstrates how **Spring Boot**, **Spring Data JPA** and in the front-end **AngularJS** can be used together to write micro services based web applications easily.
-In this code example I'm demonstrating this by providing a full CRUD-based web application in about 150 lines of code (100 lines of Java code and 50 lines of JavaScript code).
+In this code example I'm demonstrating this by creating a full fledged Financial Markets analysis dashboard for Africa's top 3 markets.

 ## Frameworks